What is your team currently focused on?

 We'll continue to learn from each other.
 It’s very important for us to have seamless customer experiences, including the customer’s ability to pay their bills.
 Stripe’s team has been open to feedback to ensure that our customers have the lowest friction experience when making payments.

-Stripe has always been very open to talking with us about upcoming projects and even offering us the ability to kick the tires of new technology.
+Stripe has always been very open to talking with us about upcoming projects and even offering us the ability to kick the tyres of new technology.
 Kraken is constantly pushing the boundaries of energy technology, and I think we'll continue to do this and provide feedback to Stripe.

 Payments are such an important part of our execution and it’s a valuable time saver to be able to quickly and securely connect to Stripe’s API so we can spend most of our time building a comprehensive Kraken platform and not spend our valuable engineering time on payments.